-- 1. Examples of fundraisers which go towards filling this gap are SCRIP, and our annual Joyful Giving campaign. - 2.
+- Examples of fundraisers which go towards filling this gap are SCRIP, and our annual Joyful Giving campaign. - 2.
 Additional fundraisers, some of which are run by the PSO, provide additional monies which go toward the purchase of items not in the budget. - 3.
 We also partner with Missions organizations or other worthwhile organizations donating both material goods and funds as the needs arise. - 4.
 Finally, we give of our time.
-Parents will also be asked to volunteer in the classroom, to chaperone field trips, to assist with hot lunch, and to help in a variety of other areas.
+Parents will also be asked to volunteer in the classroom, to chaperone field trips, and to help in a variety of other areas.